Crowdfunding during COVID: How Seven Summits Snacks raised 111% of their goal

 Multiple people said the Seven Summits Snacks bars gave them “good energy, had a great taste, and no ill-side effects” during their endurance activities.
-This is exactly the solution the Carriere's were looking for, especially since consuming too many carb gels during a long distance workout or race can cause issues for athletes.
+This is exactly the solution the Carriere's were looking for, especially since consuming too many carb gels on a long distance workout or race can cause issues for athletes.

 “To get that kind of feedback was great.
 We solved a problem that people experience,” says Leanna.

-As the results of the mailout market testing were rolling in, co-founder Christine Reimer was researching how to secure funding for manufacturing and packaging of their products.
-As she explored crowdfunding options, she came across a webinar on ATB BoostR, a rewards-based crowdfunding platform designed for entrepreneurs and small businesses in Alberta.
+As the results of the mailout market testing were rolling in, co-founder Christine Reimer was researching how to get funding for manufacture and package their products.
+As she explored crowdfunding options, she came across a webinar on crowdfunding.

 These female founders didn’t know it then, but they were about to pivot their go-to-market strategy by running a wildly successful crowdfunding campaign.

 Leanna and Kristyn liked the “certainty building” a crowdfunding campaign would provide.
 They wanted people outside of their peer group to validate that there was product demand.
 Plus they saw a benefit in knowing exactly how many pre-orders they had to fulfill going into the manufacturing stage.